 This course covers key topics in changes in technology, policies, and innovations that have occurred, historically and recently.
 Topics also include health informatics (HI) overview, electronic health records, healthcare data analytics, health information exchange, architecture of information systems, evidence based practice, consumer health informatics, HI ethics, and quality improvement strategies for HI.

-This course reviews descriptive and inferential statistical methods as well as aiding student’s application of fundamental statistical concepts such as ANOVA, chi-square test, and essentials of sample size estimation.
-Other topics include the ability to critique relevance of statistical methods, basic data management skills, and application of research to the clinical setting.
-Quantitative measures are used to determine risk, association, and procedures for standardization of health outcome rates.
+Provides an overview of principles, practices and influences of biostatistics.
+Topics include ability to critique relevance of statistical methods, basic data management skills, and application of research to the clinical setting.
+Students will use quantitative measures to determine risk and association with health outcome rates.
 Practicum hours: 20.

-Content includes identifying and evaluating key public health issues; exploring the roles of local, state, and federal governments in relation to the core functions of public health; examining health disparities at the local, state, and federal levels; analyzing health systems’ approach to health promotion and disease prevention; and exploring practice models that result in interprofessional collaborations for improved health outcomes
+Provides an overview of principles, practices and influences of epidemiology on health and health care delivery.
+Content includes identifying and evaluating key population health issues; exploring the roles of local, state, and federal governments in relationship to the core functions of population health; examining health disparities at the local, state, and federal levels; analyzing health systems’ approach to health promotion and disease prevention; and exploring practice models that result in interprofessional collaborations for improved health outcomes.